mindspiritself/MindSpirits-MindLife-Launch-Space/README.md

 To start with I shall present an article for the global Mind from which any reasonably mature intelligent mind will see immediately the E-T of a single Planet-CellLife and Collective-Individual MindLife and its ~~biological~~ CellLogical Body-and-Mind Functioning and historical-to-present-day ~~mind~~ man-driven Malfunctioning.

-I shall periodically return to this page to revise it and to output more E-T mini-bites related to MindSpirit's Grey Matter Programming Instruction for Logical-MindLife's Behavioural Growth particularly I shall provide my Critical Assessment of mankinds directorship showing Systematically Driven (i.e. Institutionalised / Culturalised) Malfunctioning Input-Output Mind-Exchange Interconnectivity / Interactivity.
+I shall periodically return to this page to revise it and to output more E-T mini-bites related to MindSpirit's Grey Matter Programming Instruction for Logical-MindLife's Behavioural Growth particularly I shall provide an ES-Assessment of mankinds directorship showing Systematically Driven (i.e. Institutionalised / Culturalised) Malfunctioning Input-Output Mind-Exchange Interconnectivity / Interactivity over millennia.

 #### Next Steps